 7. Training and Skills Required for Each Assistant Role

-Another crucial difference in hiring an executive assistant vs personal assistant lies in their required training and skillsets.
+Another crucial difference between hiring an executive assistant and a personal assistant is their required training and skill sets.

 Executive assistants usually possess advanced proficiency in tools such as project management software, digital calendar applications, and communication platforms.